History of Tango – Part 11: José Martínez. The great intuitive.

 “Viborita” is other of his delicate tangos, with the peculiarity of having only two parts, without a trio, as was his custom.
 Recorded in 1920 for the first time by the Orquesta Típica Select of Osvaldo Fresedo.
-Its music sheet was not published until after 1930, when the nephew of Arolas received a pack with manuscripts.
+Its music sheet was not published until after 1930 when the nephew of Arolas received a pack with manuscripts.
 That is why it appears published as posthumous work.
-Wonderful rendition of this tango to dance at the milongas is the one recorded by Francisco Lomuto in 1944:
+A wonderful rendition of this tango to dance at the milongas is the one recorded by Francisco Lomuto in 1944:

 “De vuelta y media”, of amazing beauty, from which we are lucky to hear the author’s recording:

 And “El Gaucho Néstor”, included only in his recordings for Victor:

 In 1919 he was hired to play at Montevideo’s Carnaval celebrations, at the head of a big orchestra.

 Back in Buenos Aires, he engaged in a tour through the province with a trio in which Julio De Caro played the violin.
 Then he played at Maxim’s and Tabarín cabarets downtown.
 From this moment on, there were only a few more occasions in which Arolas played in Argentina.
 His moral and physical collapse had begun.
 He moved his home permanently to Montevideo, and formed an orchestra in which Edgardo Donato played.

 In 1920 he traveled to Europe accompanied by Alice Lesage.
 This year he gave only one composition, dedicated to her, “Alice”.
 Manuel Buzón made an excellent recording of this tango, that we like to enjoy dancing: